BAD Breath and Halitosis Solutions Port Macquarie

 Recently Colgate has added Triclosan to its Total Toothpaste.
 Triclosan is a disinfectant that has been used for many years with good success.

 Keys to remember

 - Avoid mouthwashes that have high alcohol contents because they tend to dry the mouth.
 Coffee can also have a similar effect.

 - Sugarless breath sprays or drops can be used during the day

 - Use a dehumidifier during dry weather to prevent the nasal passages and the mouth from drying

 - Patients with dry nasal passages or dry throats should use a saline nasal spray

 - Try to keep the mouth moist.
-Patients suffering from xerostomiashould increase their water consumption, particularly during period of physical exertion, stress, menstrual periods, and pregnancy.
+Patients suffering from xerostomia should increase their water consumption, particularly during a period of physical exertion, stress, menstrual periods, and pregnancy.
 Chewing sugarless gum can also reduce xerostomia.

 - Chewing sugarless gum can be used to stimulate saliva flow which in turn buffers the VSCs produced by bacteria.

-- Treat bad breath like any other body odor.
+- Treat bad breath like any other body odour.
 Eliminate the source of bacteria.